State Court of Appeals rules Seattle’s wealth tax is unconstitutional, but gives cities new leeway

 Seattle’s tax on wealthy households is unconstitutional and should remain off the books for now, the Washington state Court of Appeals ruled Monday.

-But Seattle and other Washington cities are allowed to tax net income as a matter of law, the Court of Appeals also determined in its ruling, declaring void a 35-year-old ban enacted by the Legislature and opening the door to a battle at the state Supreme Court that could have far-reaching consequences.
+But Seattle and other Washington cities are allowed to tax net income as a matter of law, the Court of Appeals also determined in its significant ruling, declaring void a 35-year-old ban enacted by the Legislature and opening the door to a battle at the state Supreme Court that could have far-reaching consequences.

-Washington is one of the few states in the country without a graduated income tax or any income tax.
+Washington is one of the few states in the country without a graduated income tax or any income tax, and the state’s system has been labeled the most regressive in the country by tax-reform think tanks, meaning poor residents pay a much higher percentage of their earnings than rich residents.

-Matthew Davis, lawyer for one of the Seattle residents opposing the city’s tax on wealthy households, said this of the Court of Appeals’ decision to nix the Legislature’s 1984 ban: “I was giving that argument a zero percent chance of success.”
+Matthew Davis, lawyer for one of the Seattle residents opposing the city’s income tax on well-off households, said this of the Court of Appeals’ decision to nix the Legislature’s 1984 ban: “I was giving that argument a zero percent chance of success.”

+“This is a very positive ruling and that sets the stage for the state Supreme Court to take up Seattle’s tax on the affluent,” said John Burbank, executive director of the Economic Opportunity Institute, which pushed for the tax partly as a legal test case.

-Seattle has faced multiple legal hurdles since adopting a 2.25% income tax in 2017 and almost immediately being hit with several lawsuits.
+Seattle has faced multiple legal hurdles since adopting its 2.25% tax on certain households in 2017 and almost immediately being hit with several lawsuits.

-First, the city’s opponents have argued the tax violates the law passed by the Legislature in 1984 banning Washington cities from taxing net income.
+First, the city’s opponents have argued the tax violates that 1984 law banning Washington cities from taxing net income.
 A King County Superior Court judge sided with the opponents on that point, killing the tax before the city had begun collecting the money.

 Seattle had estimated the measure would raise about $140 million per year to pay for housing, education and transit and to reduce other, more regressive taxes.